Ashinsk/Quiz-Django/README.md

 ## Features

-* User registration and login feature.
+* User registration and feature.
 * Create your own quiz and publish them.
 * Take tests by logged in users / anonymous users.
+* View test results with correct answers.
 * Receive results of test in emails.
 * Download list of users scores.
-* View test results with correct answers.